Zero Turn Mower Buyer's Guide

 A narrow deck size is better suited to smaller yards or tight corners that need mowing regularly, while expansive decks are best if you have more ground to cover in one pass.

-Suspension Type - Just like in vehicles, the suspension type will help to keep your machine running smoothly.
-Some newer models will come with various features, including suspension that helps reduce vibration and noise for the operator.
+Suspension Type – Just like in vehicles, the suspension type of your ZTM will help keep your machine running smoothly.
+Some newer models come with features like suspension to reduce vibration and noise for the operator.

-Engine and Transmission - The size of the engine and transmission will also have a significant impact on the speed of mowing.
-Larger machines will provide more torque and horsepower, which allows for faster speeds.
-A quality engine has all of its moving parts greased before shipment to ensure longevity.
+Engine and Transmission – The size of the engine and transmission in your ZTM will also have a significant impact on mowing speed.
+Larger machines provide more torque and horsepower, which allows for faster speeds.
+A quality engine has all its moving parts greased before shipment to ensure longevity.

-How You'll Use the Mower - Lawn mowers are an essential tool for anyone tasked with keeping a lawn looking fabulous.
-However, if the mower is for personal use only, the speed will be largely irrelevant.
+How You’ll Use the ZTM – Lawn mowers are an essential tool for anyone tasked with keeping a lawn looking fabulous.
+However, if your ZTM is for personal use only, speed will be largely irrelevant.

-The size of the mower can also affect how fast it's able to cut grass.
+The size of your ZTM can also affect how fast it’s able to cut grass.
 If you have a large yard with many obstacles, consider an electric or gas-powered machine meant for commercial use to lessen the amount of time necessary for each pass.
-This way you'll get your work finished quicker.
+This way, you’ll get your work finished quicker.

-Speed is a critical factor for professional landscapers who want to turn their investment into a revenue stream by mowing lawns for others.
-A mower with an engine and transmission that provides a higher top speed will cut more lawns in one day, which means the potential to earn more money for work.
+Speed is a critical factor for professional landscapers who want to turn their investment in a ZTM into a revenue stream by mowing lawns for others.
+A ZTM with an engine and transmission that provides a higher top speed will cut more lawns in one day, which means the potential to earn more money for work.

 How Much It Costs to Run for a Day - You'll want to consider the overall costs and expenses associated with running a lawnmower daily.
-Factors that contribute to these costs and fees include fuel cost, engine size, and maintenance costs.
+For example, the average U.S. price for regular gasoline in 2024 is about $3.55 per gallon, according to the U.S. Energy Information Administration (EIA).
+Factors like fuel cost, engine size, and maintenance costs all contribute to your daily operating expenses.

 Maintenance Requirements - Like all machinery, lawnmowers of all types require maintenance to keep them running optimally.
 Tasks like blade sharpening, oil changes, and tune-ups will provide a specific benefit for the lawnmower's longevity.